DMDarkness/Data-mining/README.md

 Every row is a transaction, which contains some items, where any item is represented by an integer.

-The test dataset in these implementations is kosarak.dat, which is a common used dataset to test frequent pattern mining algorithms, and can be obtained from http://fimi.ua.ac.be/data/.
+The test dataset in these implementations is 'kosarak.dat', which is a common used dataset to test frequent pattern mining algorithms, and can be obtained from http://fimi.ua.ac.be/data/.
 # FP-growth
 FP-growth is a common used and classical algorithm to form frequent pattern from transactional dataset. 'fpgrowth.cpp' is an implementation done by myself, and the function 'void mian()' contains an example to use it.